jhj0517/stable-diffusion-webui-MusePose/README.md

     |-- config.json
     └── diffusion_pytorch_model.bin
 ```
+You can also manually download the models in the links [here](https://github.com/TMElyralab/MusePose?tab=readme-ov-file#download-weights), if you want.

 MusePose works through a two step process.

 Step1 - Extract pose (skeleton) video from input dance video & input image.<br>